Mbappe Returns To Training Days After World Cup Disappointment

-France star, Kylian Mbappe, returned to training with Paris Saint-Germain on Wednesday just three days after he ended up on the losing side despite scoring a hat-trick in the 2022 World Cup finals in Qatar,
+France star Kylian Mbappe returned to training with Paris Saint-Germain on Wednesday just three days after he ended up on the losing side despite scoring a hat-trick in the World Cup final.

-Although PSG players have been given 10 days off, Mbappe was pictured at the French champions training ground.
+However, although PSG players have been given 10 days off Mbappe was pictured at the French champions training ground.

 “Kylian Mbappe returned to training on Wednesday,” tweeted PSG.